Goronyosaurus

 Goronyosaurus is an extinct genus of marine lizard belonging to the mosasaur family.
-Fossils of Goronyosaurus are exclusively known from the Dukamaje Formation of Niger and Nigeria and also the Rima Formation of Nigeria, and are both Maastrichtian in age.
-The holotype was first described in 1930 as Mosasaurus nigeriensis, but subsequent remains revealed a highly unique set of adaptations that prompted the species to be reclassified as the only species of the new genus Goronyosaurus in 1972.
+Fossils of Goronyosaurus are exclusively known from the Late Maastrichtian of the Iullemmeden Basin in West Africa, specifically the Dukamaje Formation of Niger and Nigeria and Farin Doutchi Formation of Niger.
+The type specimen was first described in 1930 as Mosasaurus nigeriensis, but subsequent remains revealed a highly unique set of adaptations that prompted the species to be reclassified as the only species of the new genus Goronyosaurus in 1972.
 These unique adaptations have made Goronyosaurus notoriously difficult to classify within the Mosasauridae and it is often left out of phylogenetic analyses, although most authors agree that Goronyosaurus belonged to Mosasauridae.

 Goronyosaurus possesses unique teeth, which are unlike the teeth of any other mosasaur.
 Instead of the cutting teeth common among mosasaurs, Goronyosaurus has straight teeth with rounded apices adapted for smashing food.

 Discovery and naming

-The holotype of Goronyosaurus, BMNH R14153, was found in northwestern Nigeria and was noted by Franz von Nopcsa in 1925, but he gave no species or genus name, and these remains were described more completely by Swinton et al. in 1930.
+The type specimen of Goronyosaurus, BMNH R 5674 consisting of two vertebrae, was found within a section of the Dukamaje Formation called the "Mosasaurus shales" in northwestern Nigeria and was noted by Franz von Nopcsa in 1925, but he gave no species or genus name, and these remains were described more completely by Swinton et al. in 1930.
 The holotype material included only isolated vertebrae, a single femur, mandible fragments and teeth which Swinton et al. described and named as the new species Mosasaurus nigeriensis.
-Later in the 1970s, a group of researchers from Florence, Italy, explored the Dukamaje Formation.
-Several localities where this geological formation was exposed were searched.
-Additional material recovered included more vertebrae, a partial humerus, a partial pelvis, and a nearly complete skull lacking the rear of the cranium and parts of the mandible.
-Because of the material being found in the same horizon of the same region of Nigeria, and the similarities in size and anatomy, these new specimens were referred to M. nigeriensis by Augusto Azzarolli and his colleagues.
-A second, unnamed species, also from the Dukamaje Formation, was reported on by Lingham-Soliar & Theagarten in 1991.
-It was found in the Mt.
-Igdaman locality in Niger and G sp. represents thus far the only species of Goryonosaurus known from Niger.
-Isolated material is also known from the Rima Formation in Nigeria.
+Later from 1969-1971, two Italian expeditions into same locality sponsored by the National Research Council and National Lincean Academy respectively recovered additional material cataloged as IGF 14750.
+This included more vertebrae, a partial humerus, a partial pelvis, and a nearly complete skull lacking the rear of the cranium and parts of the mandible.
+Because of the material being found in the same horizon of the same region of Nigeria, and the similarities in size and anatomy, these new specimens were referred to M. nigeriensis by Augusto Azzaroli and his colleagues.

-During the description of the new material, it was realized that there were significant differences from true Mosasaurus.
-As such, Azzarolli et al. named the new genus Goronyosaurus for the remains.
+Description of IGF 14750 demonstrated significant differences of the Nigerian fossils from Mosasaurus.
+As such, Azzaroli et al. named a new genus Goronyosaurus.
 The generic name recognizes the Goronyo District of Nigeria, where the material was found.
-The skull from the newly discovered material, Geological Survey of Nigeria (abbreviated as N.G.)
-1, was chosen to represent the neotype of the taxon.
-Referred specimens include all the previously discovered mosasaur remains, excluding three significantly larger vertebrae.
-Casts of all the material are present in the Museum of Geology and Palaeontology of the University of Florence.
+With no knowledge on the whereabouts or status of BMNH R 5674, the authors designated IGF 14750 as the taxon's replacement neotype.
+The specimen was later reassigned as referred material following the reemergence of the original type fossils in literature.
+A second, unnamed species, from the Farin Doutchi Formation in Niger was reported on by Lingham-Soliar (1991).